Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 # credential in order, stopping when one provides a token
 credential_chain = ChainedTokenCredential(managed_identity, client_secret)

-# the chain can be used anywhere a credential is required
+# the ChainedTokenCredential can be used anywhere a credential is required
 client = EventHubClient(host, event_hub_path, credential)
 ```